 On any given day, and in no particular order, I am a friend, a sister, a mom, a wife, a lover, a daughter, a survivor, a storyteller.

-I have a fascinating seven-year-old daughter, a frickin' demanding job, and a fantastically inspiring muse.
-I have been married to an amazing, uber-tollerant, blue-eyed soccer loving architect-turned-veterinary-technician-now-stay-at-home-Dad for 12 years.
+I have a fascinating ten-year-old daughter, a frickin' demanding job, and a fantastically inspiring muse.
+I have been married to an amazing, uber-tolerant, blue-eyed, soccer loving, multi-talented and multi-faceted man for 15 years.

-My current eccentricity (there have been many over the years) is an obsession with Supernatural and all things Winchester.
+My current eccentricity (there have been many over the years) is writing stories about heroes, survivors, and underdogs.
 My argument?
 Anything that sparks imagination cannot be bad for you.

 Ambition for writing: